KKAzilen/agentic-ai-scaling-examples/README.md

 # Agentic AI Scaling Examples

-This repository provides example scripts and configurations for scaling and hardening Agentic AI workflows.
-It is designed to help engineers move from sandbox prototypes to production-ready setups quickly.
+This repository offers practical examples for scaling and hardening agentic AI workflows, focusing on real-world applications and production-readiness.

 ## Included Examples